2015 Blood Moon

 I often ask guests on my walking tours of Chinatown, for example, why December 25 is always celebrated as Christ’s birthday each year but Easter, an even more important holiday, is observed on a different Sunday so that there is no fixed date.
 The reason, of course, is that Easter, Passover, Qing Ming are all based on the lunar calendar and not the solar one.

-What’s interesting is how the word, bright, in Chinese is composed by the combination of both the sun (日) and moon (月) to form 明, and can mean intelligent in both English and Chinese (聪明)!
+What’s interesting is how the word, bright, in Chinese is composed by the combination of both the sun (日) and moon Anadrol in UK KEY TO GAIN Anadrol in UK (月) to form 明, and can mean intelligent in both English and Chinese (聪明)!
 The Chinese word for understand is 明白, and actually not that different from the English expression of “seeing the light,” which suggests one comprehends.

 We should also consider how in Spanish, Italian, French, and even Romanian the first day of the week is based on a word that is related to the moon.
 English is certainly no different, since Monday came from “moon day.”
 Once again, it comes right after the day named after the sun!